cmlt02/Marvell_Patches/README.md

 Marvell_Patches
 ===============

 --------------------------------------------------------------

-How to add these patches in mi repo? you need add this in local_manifest.xml
+How to add these patches in my repo? you need add this in local_manifest.xml

       <project path="patches" name="Epirex/Marvell_Patches" revision="master" remote="github" />

 --------------------------------------------------------------

 To apply patches:

       REPO_BRANCH="cm-11.0" DEVICE="degaswifi" patches/cherry-pick.sh